 - Relocation expenses (where applicable)

-- Local Government Pension Scheme with employer contributions, life assurance, and dependants pensions
+- Local Government Pension Scheme with employer contributions, life assurance, death in service payments and dependants pensions

-- Access to an eco-friendly car lease scheme (subject to eligibility)
+- Tax-efficient car lease scheme for greener travel (subject to eligibility)

 You can also find information on our Terms and Conditions here.